Fairvue Plantation (Gallatin, Tennessee): Antebellum History

 Fairvue Plantation was created in 1832 by Isaac Franklin (1789–1846).
 In 1836 after a career as a partner in the largest slave-trading firm in the southern United States - Franklin and Armfield - prior to the Civil War, Franklin transitioned to a career as a wealthy planter.
 Franklin and his family divided their time between his 2,000 acre Fairvue Plantation near Gallatin, Tennessee in the summer and his West Feliciana Parish, Louisiana estate of several adjoining plantations, known as the Angola Plantations, in the winter.

 Franklin's 1847 estate inventory listed 138 enslaved Africans on Fairvue Plantation.
 The inventory also listed 276 sheep, 500 hogs, 65 head of cattle and 16 blooded racehorses.
 Fairvue's main purpose, rather than growing cotton or tobacco, was to supply his Louisiana plantations with corn, mules, bacon and other commodities.
 Franklin often shipped corn from Fairvue to his Louisiana estate; however, it wasn't enough.

 Under Franklin's ownership the approximately 8,000 acre Louisiana estate was made up of the adjoining plantations of Angola, Bellevue, Killarney, Loango, Panola, and Lochlomond.
 When the Franklins were in Louisiana, they stayed in a large residence on Angola Plantation.
-Angola Plantation was on the Mississippi River; and it operated mainly as a woodlot, making it's profits from the sale of wood that steamboats on the river needed for fuel.
+Angola Plantation was on the Mississippi River; and it operated mainly as a woodlot, making its profits from the sale of wood that steamboats on the river needed for fuel.
 His other Louisiana plantations were cotton plantations.

 At Isaac's 1846 death, Isaac's will put some of his assets into trusts for his children (all of whom died in childhood), and Adelicia was provided for until she remarried.
 She remarried in 1849 to Joseph Alexander Smith Acklen.
 Isaac's will stipulated that Fairvue was supposed to become a school that was endowed by the Louisiana plantations at some point.
 After marrying Joseph, Adelicia went to court and got the will declared void.
 She, thus, at least acquired the Louisiana plantations, but Fairvue stayed in Isaac's estate with John Armfield as executor.
 Without the income from the Louisiana plantations, the school never formed.
-Even without Fairvue, Adilicia's inheritance from Isaac's estate made her the wealthiest woman in Tennessee.
+Even without Fairvue, Adelicia's inheritance from Isaac's estate made her the wealthiest woman in Tennessee.
 The estate was valued at approximately $750,000.
 It included: